AdobeDocs/campaign-classic-learn.en/help/sending-messages/personalization-with-dynamic-content-blocks.md

 ---
 title: How to personalize emails using dynamic content blocks
-description: This tutorial demonstrated how to personalize delivery content, use JavaScript code in delivery templates, standardize and share content blocks in different delivery templates.
+description: This tutorial demonstrated how to personalize delivery content, use JavaScript code in delivery templates, and standardize and share content blocks in different delivery templates.
 feature: Dynamic Content
 kt: 1559
 doc-type: feature video